shipyardapp/Shipyard-Documentation/docs/blueprint-library/mysql/mysql-upload-csv-to-table.md

 ---
 id: mysql-upload-csv-to-table
-title: MySQL Template - Upload File to Table from Shipyard
+title: MySQL Template - Upload File to Table from Platform
 hide_title: true
-sidebar_label: Upload File to Table from Shipyard
+sidebar_label: Upload File to Table from Platform
-description: Information about Shipyard's low-code MySQL Upload File to Table from Shipyard blueprint.
+description: Information about Platform's low-code MySQL Upload File to Table from Platform blueprint.
 Upload a CSV file to any table in MySQL.
 keywords:
     - mysql
     - blueprint
     - template
 ---

-# MySQL - Upload File to Table from Shipyard
+# MySQL - Upload File to Table from Platform

 ## Overview
 Upload one or more CSV files to any table in MySQL.
 With the file data, you can: